10 Composting Facts – Statistics and Data in 2023

 How long is the composting procedure?

-Other key factors include the amount of nitrogen and carbon in the compost pile that can vary depending on what you put into it.
-The more nitrogen there is in your compost, the faster it will break down.
-Generally, green materials have higher nitrogen content than brown materials such as twigs or dried leaves.
+Other key factors include the amount of nitrogen and carbon in the compost pile, which can vary depending on what you put into it.
+The more nitrogen in your compost, the faster it will break down.
+Generally, green materials have more nitrogen than brown materials, such as twigs or dried leaves.

 (KANSAS HEALTHY YARDS)